Monday, 16 May 2022

 Image by Greg Crowhurst

-There is no knowledge about ME among Consultants/Specialists in Ireland
+The Reality of Severe ME in Ireland - there is no knowledge about Severe ME among Consultants/Specialists in Ireland

-· If a person is referred to a consultant, the common experiences are as with a GP, i.e., there is no knowledge of ME and how to care for the patient.
+· If a person with Severe ME is referred to a consultant, the common experiences are as with a GP, i.e., there is no knowledge of Severe ME and how to care for the patient.

 · It is hard enough for those assigned to a disease specific Consultant or one knowledgeable about their illness to overcome the barriers living with disability provides.
-Having ME adds a further barrier and inequality, as many have no access to a consultant, and for those that do, there is no knowledge of the underlying pathophysiology which can be emphasised to support an application as listed above.
+Having Severe ME adds a further barrier and brings with it inequality, as many have no access to a consultant, and for those that do, there is no knowledge of the underlying pathophysiology which can be emphasised to support an application for disability supports and services.

 · Consultant support for those who cannot leave their homes is absent.

 · Collectively, we have met only two Consultants who ‘speak the language’ of ME and have some grasp of the complexity of the disorder and the dreadful toll it takes on the life of the individual sufferer and their families.
-But they are not ME consultants and have other roles which takes from there potentially being a knowledgeable ME Consultant available fulltime.
-With the numbers with ME it is not practical that we continue to do without ME champions in each CHO.
+But they are not ME consultants and have other roles which takes from there potentially being a knowledgeable Severe ME Consultant available fulltime.
+With the numbers with ME it is not practical that we continue to do without HSE ME leads.

-· How many people with ME avoid hospitals and acute services as they do not believe the investment of their energy to attend or be admitted will pay any dividends?
+· How many people with Severe ME avoid hospitals and acute services as they do not believe the investment of their energy and potential harms to attend or be admitted will pay any dividends?

-· How many people with ME have experienced harm and have deteriorated due to an admission?
+· How many people with Severe ME have experienced harm and have deteriorated due to a hospital admission?

-- There is no national policy on ME - In the absence of clinical guidance on ME, acute and community staff have no lead, nowhere to turn.
-It is recommended that a national guidance document for ME should be developed by the HSE to provide information and guidance regarding the condition with information in relation to the care and support available through the HSE to sufferers.
+- There is no national policy on ME - In the absence of a clinical guideline on ME and a protocol for Severe ME, acute and community staff have no lead, nowhere to turn.
+It is recommended that a national guidance document for ME should be developed by the HSE to provide information and guidance regarding ME and Severe ME with information in relation to the care and support available through the HSE to sufferers.

-- There is no recognised set of criteria used by the HSE - In the absence of clinical criteria on ME, acute and community staff have no lead, nowhere to turn. – It is recommended that the HSE adopt robust criteria such as the International Consensus Criteria, 2011.
+- There is no recognised set of criteria used by the HSE - In the absence of clinical criteria on ME and Severe ME, acute and community staff have no lead, nowhere to turn.
+We have recommended several times that the HSE adopt robust criteria such as the International Consensus Criteria and Primer for Medical Professionals.

 How can the HSE hope to address a situation if it does not know what the territory is?

-· Severe/Very Severe/Profound ME can be a very frightening illness, not only for the family and carers of the severely ill patient, but also for doctors who are unlikely to have any previous experience of these most severe presentations.
+· Severe or Very Severe or Profound ME can be a very frightening illness, not only for the family and carers of the severely ill patient, but also for doctors who are unlikely to have any previous experience of these most severe presentations.

 · People with ME, especially those with Severe/Very Severe/Profound ME, are often excluded from medical care because they cannot come to a clinic because they struggle to get out of bed or cannot move at all.
 It is particularly important that GPs pay attention to these people and make themselves available to visit them at home.